MarioGomezRamos/THOx/README.md

    - hcm: radial step for projectile-target coordinate for solving the CC equations
    - jtmin, jtmax: min, max total angular momentum for solving the CC equations
    - hort: if nonzero, uses a stabilization procedure of the CC equations (see long text description)
+   - telpflag (T/F): if true, computes the Trivial Equivalent Local Potential (TELP) from the coupled-channels wavefunctions.
+The code performs a two-pass calculation, accumulates the TELP, and writes it to 'telp_pot.dat'.

 #### R-matrix parameters (for method=5,6):
 **Note:** For method=6 (HPRMAT), run `./setup.sh` before compiling to configure dependencies.